 That feeling of “tight shoulders” also translates to our trapezius muscles, which are the triangle-shaped muscles on either side of the neck and shoulders, notes Ostwald.

 Any unusual, intense, or sudden shoulder pain should be checked by a medical professional right away.
 Other signs to watch for include joint deformity, an inability to use your shoulder normally or move your arm away from your body, or signs of infection including swelling, redness, or warmth around the joint.

 Other common causes of tight shoulders include staring down at our phones (again, guilty as charged), as well as chronic stress and anxiety.
 “When we’re stressed, we often clench our jaws and increase tension throughout our neck,” Grinceri explains.
 “This causes the muscles throughout our neck, traps, and shoulders to tighten and shorten, further limiting the range of motion of the shoulder.”

 A final unlikely culprit is dehydration.
 "When we’re dehydrated, our muscles also become dehydrated which can cause them to shorten and remain tight throughout the day," Grinceri notes.

 Luckily, some simple lifestyle modifications can help combat the aggravating tightness: “Drink more water; check your posture when you're sitting down, making sure to pull your shoulders back and down towards your rib cage; and move frequently,” suggests Grinceri.
 Most importantly, try to relieve some stress and anxiety throughout your days by taking a few deep breaths when you feel yourself getting worked up or even trying a mini-meditation.

-In addition to the suggestions above, further loosen up stiff shoulders by doing these expert stretches three to four times per week, from Grinceri, Ostwald, and Bergen Wheeler, Exhale’s director of fitness.
+Loosen up stiff shoulders by doing these 12 shoulder stretches three to four times per week.

 Lat Pull Downs